KSP-ModularManagement/KSPe/KNOWN_ISSUES.md

-# KSP API Extensions/L :: Known Issues
+# KSP Enhanced /L :: Known Issues

 * The Toolbar support incepted on 2.4.1.0 is still embryonic.
 	+ Using it on your own add'ons is risky at this moment.